Healthy Homes Assessment Raureka

 Draught Stopping Raureka

-If you are able to feel external air entering or the air is clear from a gap or hole that is, it’s likely to be a gap or crack that needs sealing in somehow.
+If you can feel external air entering or the air is clear from a hole or gap, then it’s likely a crack or crack that requirements sealing in some way.
 Cracks and gaps that are large should be permanently stopped.
-Cracks that are greater than 3mm and allow air in or out of your home need the sealing.
-In the case of an open fireplace isn’t being used, it can cause draughts and should be shut from.
-Property managers and landlords are responsible for making sure that these draughts are stopped in the maximum extent possible.
+Gaps greater than 3mm that let air in or out within the home need seals.
+For example, if an open fireplace isn’t being used, it can cause draughts and should be blocked off.
+Landlords and property managers are accountable for making sure such draughts are eliminated whenever possible.

-You don’t require to cover up holes or gaps that are part of the building.
-For instance, small gaps around doors and windows may be required to allow movement of the building as the household gets warmer and cooler, so that they are able to be shut and opened, rather than securing.
-We will check all windows and doors in your Healthy Homes assessment of your rental property.
+There is no require to cover up holes or gaps that are part of the construction.
+For example, tiny gaps around doors and windows could be necessary to allow for movement of the structure when the home heats and cools, so that they can still be opened and closed rather than being stuck.
+We will check every window and door in an Healthy Homes assessment of your rental property.

 Check out the complete details for the Healthy Homes draught stopping requirements.